technogodCEO/fibcalc/full-history-and-notes.md

 HUGE UPDATE

 1. Commented code for easier reading and understanding.
-2. Added ability for users to select if they only want prime numbers printed.
+2. Added the ability for users to select if they only want prime numbers printed.
 3. Added option to print the Fibonacci sequence infinitely.
 4. Fixed spelling errors in README

-Betas are fully functional, but keep in mind there will likely be bugs, if you find any, please report them on the GitHub.
+Betas are fully functional, but keep in mind there will likely be bugs.
+If you find any, please report them on GitHub.
+(Issues tab)

 ### v0.3 Alpha 1